 \subsection{Our contributions}

-In this work, we provide a new and UE-friendly designed deployment mode to address the shortcomings of modes 1 and 2.
-When dealing with CSI of multiple scenarios, the unmanageable overall tasks of compression and reconstruction of all scenarios' CSI can be decomposed into multiple easily-tackled subtasks, i.e., compression and reconstruction of subregion's CSI.
-We provide this competitive multi-tasking mode of dividing the CSI dataset and feedbacking by region and propose the single-encoder-to-multiple-decoders (S-to-M) mode, i.e. a general encoder for CSI's compression corresponds to multiple task-specific decoders for CSI's reconstruction, based on multi-task-learning (MTL)\cite{evgeniou2004regularized}.
-The encoder at the UE can be generalized to all subregions' CSI, whereas the task-specific decoder is special for one subregion's CSI.
-By adopting the parameters sharing mechanism in MTL, the shared encoder can obtain outstanding performance and generalization ability with low complexity, which brings much convenience to the UE, such as small memory requirements and relatively stable network performance.
-We also add a GateNet at the BS, which is trained as a classifier for the BS to choose the suitable decoder.
-The major contributions of this work can be summarized as follows: \begin{itemize} \item \textbf{CSI dataset segmentation}: We display the feasibility of dividing the CSI dataset of multiple scenarios according to the sampling areas by analyzing the CSI feature distribution (including 1-D and 2-D features).
-We also investigate the sample frequency distribution and sample correlation of the CSI dataset from its statistical characteristics, depicting and measuring the task correlation, which lays the foundation for the multi-tasking mode. \item \textbf{MTL applying}: To save the consumption of UE's computing power and storage capacity, we put forward a new UE-friendly-designed mode, S-to-M, based on MTL.
-Rather than the multiple independent AEs in the original multi-tasking mode, we adopt the parameters sharing mechanism in MTL to take advantage of the task correlation.
-We then design the multiple independent AEs into a joint architecture, i.e. a shared encoder corresponds to multiple task-specific decoders.
-Thanks to MTL, the shared encoder grasps more general feature knowledge, acquiring a strong generalization ability.
-The experimental results show that our MTL-based S-to-M mode can reduce the NN's complexity and the memory consumption in UE with high performance.
+In our work, we present a new deployment mode that is designed to be more friendly to low-end UE devices and address the limitations of modes 1 and 2.
+When handling CSI from multiple scenarios, the feedback work of all scenarios CSI can be divided into multiple sub-tasks that are easy to handle according to the way of regional division.
+We introduce a multi-tasking mode that involves dividing the CSI dataset and feedback by region and propose the single-encoder-to-multiple-decoders (S-to-M) mode.
+In this mode, a general encoder is used for CSI compression, which corresponds to multiple task-specific decoders for CSI reconstruction, based on multi-task-learning (MTL).
+The shared encoder can provide excellent performance and generalization ability with low complexity, making it convenient for the UE by requiring minimal memory and providing relatively stable network performance.
+We also introduce a GateNet at the BS, which is trained as a classifier to select the appropriate decoder.
+The major contributions of this work can be summarized as follows: \begin{itemize} \item \textbf{CSI dataset segmentation}: We demonstrate the feasibility of dividing the CSI dataset into multiple subregions based on the sampling areas.
+We analyze the distribution of CSI features (1-D and 2-D) and the sample frequency and correlation to measure task correlation, which lays the foundation for the multi-tasking mode.

+\item \textbf{MTL application}: To reduce UE's computing power and storage capacity consumption, we propose a new UE-friendly mode, called S-to-M, based on MTL.
+We use the parameter-sharing mechanism to take advantage of task correlation, allowing a shared encoder to correspond to multiple task-specific decoders.
+Our MTL-based S-to-M mode can significantly reduce the NN's complexity and memory consumption in UE, while maintaining high performance.